michaelishri/aw-diag/README.md

 ### Command Line Switches
 By default, the script will poll your Windows services and Microsoft Message queues every two seconds.
-- You can change poll frequency by using the `-PollFrequencySec` switch when calling the script.
+- You can change poll frequency by using the `-PollIntervalSec` switch when calling the script.
 - You can completely disable the automatic polling by using the `-DontPoll` switch.
 This will run the script once, then quit.

 ```